yan-soon/tp/docs/DeveloperGuide.md

 Given below is how an add operation behaves at each step of its execution.

-Step 1.
-The user types in a command string corresponding to an add operation.
+1. The user types in a command string corresponding to an add operation.

-Step 2.
-This calls the `execute` method of the `LogicManager` class.
+2. This calls the `execute` method of the `LogicManager` class.
 The user input is passed in as a string.

-Step 3. `Logic.execute()` then calls the `parseCommand` method of the `gradPadParser` class to parse the string input.
+3. `Logic.execute()` then calls the `parseCommand` method of the `gradPadParser` class to parse the string input.

-Step 4. `gradPadParser.parseCommand()` sees that this is an add command, and so uses the `AddCommandParser` class to create a corresponding `AddCommand`, using the `AddCommandParser.parse()` method.
+4. `gradPadParser.parseCommand()` sees that this is an add command, and so uses the `AddCommandParser` class to create a corresponding `AddCommand`, using the `AddCommandParser.parse()` method.

-Step 5.
-In `AddCommandParser.parse()`, the string input is first split into tokens, i.e. new module code, new tags, etc.
+5. In `AddCommandParser.parse()`, the string input is first split into tokens, i.e. new module code, new tags, etc.

-Step 6.
-Then, in the same method call, a new `Module` object is created from these tokens.
+6. Then, in the same method call, a new `Module` object is created from these tokens.
 It now stores the values that we want to add into our list.

-Step 7.
-Lastly, in the same method call, an `AddCommand` is created with the new populated `Module`, and is passed back to the
-`LogicManager` in step 2.
+7. Lastly, in the same method call, an `AddCommand` is created with the new populated `Module`, and is passed back to the `LogicManager` in step 2.

-Step 8. `Logic Manager` executes the newly created `AddCommand`.
+8. `Logic Manager` executes the newly created `AddCommand`.

-Step 9.
-Finally, the `Model` is then updated by adding the new `Module` object.
+9. Finally, the `Model` is then updated by adding the new `Module` object.

 The following sequence diagram shows how the add command is executed.